On 12 July, the Supreme Court handed down their decision in the case of Eli Lilly vs Actavis.

 This case has been making its way through the courts for some years, and many people are familiar with the subject matter.
 For those that aren’t, here is a quick recap.

-Eli Lilly hold a European patent with claims directed to the use of the salt pemetrexed disodium in combination with vitamin B12 for the treatment of cancer.
-The specification mentions the general chemical class “antifolates” which includes pemetrexed disodium, but does not mention any other salts of pemetrexed.
+Eli Lilly holds a European patent with claims directed to the use of the salt pemetrexed disodium in combination with vitamin B12 for the treatment of cancer.
+The specification mentions the general chemical class “antifolates” which includes pemetrexed disodium but does not mention any other salts of pemetrexed.
 All of the examples in the specification involve pemetrexed disodium.

 Actavis produced a product comprising vitamin B12 and pemetrexed dipotassium, an alternative salt of pemetrexed.
 Eli Lilly sued for infringement based on their patent.
 Both the previous decisions on this case had held that there was no direct infringement, although the Court of Appeal did state that there was indirect infringement.

-The Supreme Court, however, have ruled that Actavis’ product directly infringes Eli Lilly’s patent.
+The Supreme Court, however, has ruled that Actavis’ product directly infringes Eli Lilly’s patent.

 The judgement considers the case law carefully, with particular reference to the famous Catnic, Improver and Kirin-Amgen cases which up until now have set the landscape for purposive construction and consideration of equivalents.
 However, the Supreme Court did not believe that these cases went far enough to take account of The Protocol of the Interpretation of Article 69, which states that “due account shall be taken of any element which is equivalent to an element specified in the claims”, and reformulated the test originally laid out in Improver as follows:

 1) Notwithstanding that it is not within the literal meaning of the relevant claim(s) of the patent, does the variant achieve substantially the same result in substantially the same way as the invention, i.e. the inventive concept revealed by the patent?